Measurements in DIN baffle in 70cm distance at 2,83V. Level scaled to 1m

 DT-25N can be loud, usable from 2,0khz with an efficiency of 94dB / 2,83V.

-Small Wehrmutstropfen is the scatter below 3kHz.
+The downside is the spread below 3kHz.
 Hence my recommendation of a separation> = 2,5kHz.

 Unfortunately DT-25N was not spared the price increases of many neodymium tweeters.
 Nevertheless, it still offers a very good value for the price.